hhas/iris-script/README.md

 Commands and blocks (sequences of expressions) are also first-class values; thus iris code is also iris data.

-Shift-reduce parser with modifications to detect expression boundaries and to identify and reduce commands and operators using PEG-style pattern matching.
-(Bottom-up parsing should be amenable to incremental/interactive use.
-Syntax errors should be non-halting, enabling unfinished code to be at least partially executed in debug mode, even with typos.)
+Shift-reduce parser with some customizations to detect expression boundaries and to identify and reduce commands and operators using PEG-style pattern matching.
+Bottom-up parsing supports incremental/interactive use.
+Syntax errors are non-halting, enabling rough/unfinished code to be at least partially executed in debug mode, even with typos.

 Ubiquitous use of parameterizable coercions (also first-class values) for automatic type conversion and constraint checking.
-Code is untyped; however, handler interfaces can include coercion information to provide both auto-generated user documentation and guarantees that handler arguments and results are what they say.
+Code is untyped; however, handler interfaces can include coercion information to provide both auto-generated user documentation and run-time conversions and checks that handler arguments and results are suitable for use.
 Weak latent structural rather than strong nominal typing: “If a value looks acceptable, it [generally] is.”

-No built-in behaviors beyond evaluating values.
-All other behavior is provided by library-defined handles, including “primitive” behaviors such as assignment and flow control.
+No built-in behavior beyond evaluating values.
+All other behavior is provided by library-supplied handlers.
+This includes “standard” behaviors such as assignment and flow control. e.g. It is trivial to define a JSON-style data-transfer language and safely parse and render it: instantiate an `Environment` containing no commands or operators except those used to represent `true`/`false`/`nothing` and evaluate code in that.

 Commands are effectively unary prefix operators with an arbitrary name and optional (record) operand, e.g.: